zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 ### 🔹Manually Adding Custom API Interfaces

 Manually adding custom API interfaces is the same as described in the "GRPC service development (sql)" section in the document.
-You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%8f%b7manually-adding-custom-api-interfaces" target="_blank">Manually Adding Custom API Interfaces</a>.
+You can click to view the documentation on <a href="/microservice-development-sql?id=%f0%9f%8f%b7manually-adding-custom-api-interfaces" target="_blank">Manually Adding Custom API Interfaces</a>.

 <br>

 ### 🔹Calling APIs from Other GRPC Service

 Calling APIs from Other grpc service is the same as `Calling APIs from Other GRPC Service` in the `GRPC service development (sql)` chapter, click to view
-<a href="/microservice-development-mysql?id=%f0%9f%8f%b7calling-apis-from-other-grpc-service" target="_blank">Calling APIs from Other GRPC Service Documentation</a>.
+<a href="/microservice-development-sql?id=%f0%9f%8f%b7calling-apis-from-other-grpc-service" target="_blank">Calling APIs from Other GRPC Service Documentation</a>.

 <br>

 ### 🔹Configuration the Service

 The configuration of services is the same as described in the "GRPC service development (sql)" section in the document.
-You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%8f%b7configuring-the-service" target="_blank">Configuring the Service</a>.
+You can click to view the documentation on <a href="/microservice-development-sql?id=%f0%9f%8f%b7configuring-the-service" target="_blank">Configuring the Service</a>.

 <br>

 ## 🏷Developing GRPC Service with Other Databases

-`⓸Create grpc service based on protobuf` do not include database-related code by default. you can choose any database type as a data store, the above describes the choice of mysql (sponge support for database types mysql, postgresql, tidb, sqlite) for the specific process of web development, the operation is simple and convenient.
+`⓸Create grpc service based on protobuf` do not include database-related code by default. you can choose any database type as a data store, the above describes the choice of mysql (sponge support for database types mysql, mongodb, postgresql, tidb, sqlite) for the specific process of web development, the operation is simple and convenient.

 Although sponge doesn't support automatically generating database-related code for other database types, it generates API interface template code, grpc client test code, error codes, and automates the merging of template code.
 This significantly reduces the need for manual code writing, making grpc service development simpler and more convenient compared to traditional grpc service development.